 If at all possible, stay away from the chain hotels that are interchangeable from one city to the next.
 These can be depressing even for pleasure travelers.
 Before your trip, search online for odd and unusual lodging that has a good deal of personality.
-Bed and breakfast establishments and smaller, independent hotels tend to have a great deal of character and are usually more relaxing than cookie cutter hotels.
+Bed and breakfast establishments and smaller, independent hotels tend to have a great deal of character and are usually more relaxing than cookie-cutter hotels.

 Kick the Jet Lag Early

 There is nothing that says you have to sit in your hotel room unless you are actively pursuing business.
 When you find yourself with nothing to do, explore the city a little.
-Look up a few interesting sights or activities and have some fun.
+Lookup a few interesting sights or activities and have some fun.
 Ask someone at the front desk or locals about these.
 You might end up clued in about places that many tourists overlook.
 Look for strange tourist attractions; virtually every city has them.
 You can also do an internet search for area events around the date you will be there, as well.
-These can give you unique activities that will allow you spend your time more productively than if you were parked in the hotel and watching fuzzy cable.
+These can give you unique activities that will allow you to spend your time more productively than if you were parked in the hotel and watching fuzzy cable.

-Eat in Interesting Places
+Eat-in Interesting Places

 Don’t settle for tepid room service or in-hotel meals.
-Go out and find nice restaurants that have some quirky personality or a good cultural cuisine.
+Go out and find nice restaurants that have some quirky personality or good cultural cuisine.
 However, don’t be tempted to eat anything that you know gives you indigestion or an upset stomach.
-Also make sure that you don’t eat anywhere that might be questionable.
+Also, make sure that you don’t eat anywhere that might be questionable.
 Eat at establishments that are busy and have high stars.
 You don’t want to spend your trip being sick because you ate at a gorgeous place that turned out not to have good hygiene.